 If the Controller is not powered on already, power it on.
 Whenever a MiniTrack detects the presence of the Active Extension, it will automatically turn on Active mode.
 For Pro2 Controllers, you will need to manually toggle the Active Extension on through the Settings > Readers menu.

-Once your Active Extension is powered on, you're ready to collect reads from Active Tags.
+Once your Active Extension is powered on, you're ready to configure the extension's settings.

 Configuring the Active Extension